 Of course, the Connecticut MMJ program was established after the state had taken steps towards the decriminalization of marijuana; in June 2011, in fact, a new law stated that being caught in possession of less than ½ ounce of weed was only punishable by a $150 fine, rather than a misdemeanor charge.

-Nonetheless, you have to tread carefully because there are still severe punishments for the illegal cultivation or distribution of cannabis, as you can see in this table below:
+Nevertheless, those interested in using marijuana in Connecticut still have to tread carefully, as there are still severe punishments for the illegal possession, cultivation, and/or distribution of cannabis, as you can see in this table below:

 Qualifying Conditions for a Medical Marijuana Card in Connecticut

-Even with the medical marijuana bill passed in Connecticut, the state has made their MMJ program relatively strict as compared to other states, where the “approval” system is more or less a joke.
+Even with the medical marijuana bill in Connecticut seeing thousands of new patients and nearly two dozen dispensaries approved, it is still generally regarded that the state’s MMJ program is relatively strict as compared to other states (some of which have an “approval” system that is more or less a joke).

-As such, all potential MMJ patients in Connecticut must first receive certification from their doctor (who must be an active practicing physician licensed in the state), in addition to registering with the Department of Consumer Protection (more on that down below in the “How to Get Your Medical Marijuana Card in Connecticut” section).
+As such, for anyone wishing to apply for medical marijuana in Connecticut, you must be aware that you first have to receive certification from a licensed CT doctor (who must be an active practicing physician in the state), in addition to registering with the Department of Consumer Protection (more on that down below in the “How to Get Your Medical Marijuana Card in Connecticut” section).

-As of the time of writing, here are the current qualifying conditions that you must be diagnosed with in order to receive a physician recommendation for the use of medical marijuana:
+As of the time of writing, there are currently 31 qualifying conditions that you must be diagnosed with in order to receive a physician recommendation for the use of medical marijuana.
+These conditions include: